Table of Contents Show

 Integrating Daylighting with Sustainable Design

 The relationship between natural lighting in architecture and sustainability is increasingly inseparable.
-As buildings account for nearly 40 percent of global carbon emissions, optimizing daylight is one of the most effective strategies for reducing energy demand.
-Biophilic design principles encourage architects to maximize occupants’ connection to natural elements — and daylight sits at the top of that list.
+According to the World Green Building Council, buildings account for around 37% of global energy-related emissions, which makes optimizing daylight one of the most effective strategies for reducing operational energy demand.
+Biophilic design principles encourage architects to maximize occupants’ connection to natural elements, and daylight sits at the top of that list.

-Daylight harvesting systems use photosensors to adjust electric lighting automatically, achieving seamless integration between natural and artificial sources.
-For architects aiming to meet sustainability certifications, mastering daylighting natural light in architecture is not optional — it is a prerequisite.
+Daylight harvesting systems use photosensors to adjust electric lighting automatically, achieving smooth integration between natural and artificial sources.
+For architects aiming to meet sustainability certifications, mastering daylighting is not optional, it is a prerequisite.

 Frequently Asked Questions